Processing times

 Two myths come up constantly: that uploading more documents speeds up processing, and that messaging through ImmiAccount helps your case.
 Neither is true; both can actively slow your application down.

 "More documents = faster processing."
 Not true.
-Packing your application with unnecessary documents doesn't accelerate processing.
-It can actually slow things down if an officer has to wade through irrelevant material.
-Supplying the right documents to cover all required evidence matters far more than the quantity.
+Padding your application with documents it doesn't need won't speed anything up.
+It can slow you down, if an officer has to wade through irrelevant material to find what matters.
+The right documents, covering every piece of required evidence, matter far more than the size of the pile.

 "Messaging through ImmiAccount will speed things up."
 Also not true.
 The Department processes applications in order, regardless of how many times you check in.
 Case officers don't see your messages and think "this person seems really keen, let's prioritise them."